Photo: Monica Orozco

-Born and raised in Los Angeles, Stacie Stukin is a journalist and essayist who writes about travel, design, wellness culture, and food.
-Her byline has appeared in The New York Times, the Los Angeles Times, National Geographic, Architectural Digest, W Magazine, Elle Decor, and ART News.
+Her byline has appeared in The New York Times, the Los Angeles Times, National Geographic, Architectural Digest, W Magazine, Elle Decor, The Art Newspaper, and ART News.

 Her book credits include Beauty & Mischief : The Design Alchemy of Blackman Cruz, the Alabama Stitch Book: Contemporary Stories, Lessons and Projects Celebrating Traditional Hand Sewing, Quilting and Embroidery, and a monograph for Richard Manion Architecture.